ct-clmsn/miniaturist/README.md

 The implementation uses a modified version of the collapsed gibbs sampler as defined by Newman, Asuncion, Smyth, and Welling.

-Significant modifications have been made to the Newman, et al treatment in an effort to utilize term-document-matrices as the storage structure for document histograms.
+Modifications have been made to the Newman, et al treatment in an effort to utilize term-document-matrices as the storage structure for document histograms.

 This implementation only scales in the direction of documents.
 Users are required to provide a vocabulary list in order to make use of this